AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/tour-dwm.md

     If you are syncing a table that comes directly from your database, it is possible that `Primary Keys` may not be denoted.
 In this case, contact your database administrator to request that a primary key or keys be added to the table.
 1. When finished, click the ![button](../../assets/button.png) button.

-A *Success!* message appears and the status changes to `Pending` for the selected columns.
-After the next full update completes, the newly synced tables and columns will be available for use in reports; you can also set new [replication methods](./cfg-replication-methods.md) after the initial sync.
+A *Success!* message displays and the status changes to `Pending` for the selected columns.
+After the next full update completes, the newly synced tables and columns will be available for use in reports.
+You can also set new [replication methods](./cfg-replication-methods.md) after the initial sync.

 Here is a quick look at the whole process: